madetech/learn/guides/08-Continuous-Integration/README.md

 travis encrypt $(heroku auth:token) --add deploy.api_key --com
 ```

-This will add some stuff to `.travis.yml`, which you will then have to push to the remote (`git push`).
+This will add your encrypted Heroku API key to `.travis.yml`, which you will then have to push to the remote (`git push`).
+It's important to note that this API key is encrypted.
+You should never push unencrypted API keys / secrets to source control, particularly not for open source projects.
+Instead, do something like use a .env file and configure the secret in Travis rather than exposing it in source code.

 Now scroll down to step 4 - "Create an account on Heroku and link with the repository" - in [these instructions](https://medium.com/@felipeluizsoares/automatically-deploy-with-travis-ci-and-heroku-ddba1361647f) to link your code base to Heroku.
 Keep going with steps 5, 6 and 7 - you'll notice that one of the steps (creating an api key) you've already done.